 On December 8, 2021, the General Assembly passed House Bill 29, legalizing and regulating sports gaming in Ohio.
-The bill, which is expected to become effective in mid-March 2022, allows sports gaming through licensed operators of online sportsbooks and brick-and-mortar establishments.
+The bill, which took effect March 23, 2022, allows sports gaming through licensed operators of online sportsbooks and brick-and-mortar establishments.
 The bill sets a comprehensive licensing and regulatory framework under the jurisdiction and rulemaking authority of the Commission.
 The bill also creates the Ohio sports gaming lottery, operated by the Ohio Lottery Commission through terminals at certain liquor permit establishments.
 For more detailed information about the provisions of House Bill 29, please click here.

 The bill sets January 1, 2023, as the date by which sports gaming must be approved to begin and requires that all forms of sports gaming be allowed to start accepting wagers on the same date.

 Currently, the Commission is creating the rules, applications, forms, systems, and other items necessary to implement the bill’s provisions and will provide updates as they become available.
 Those updates, including regulation drafts, applications, FAQs, or other general information will be posted on this webpage as they become available.
 If you would like to receive email updates from the Commission on sports gaming regulations, you may join our sports gaming mailing list.

 * The Commission will begin accepting applications for sports gaming licenses in June.
 More information about the application windows and deadlines can be found here.